N651 highway: Cavite

-N651 runs through the section of Governor's Drive in the municipality of Carmona, Cavite, where the road is also known as Carmona Diversion Road as it bypasses the town proper.
+N651 runs through the section of Governor's Drive in the city of Carmona, Cavite, where the road is also known as Carmona Diversion Road as it bypasses the city proper.
 Upon reaching the Carmona Rotonda, the rest of the road going to the province of Laguna is merged by N65.

 Catanduanes

 In the Catanduanes province, N651 runs through the municipalities of Panganiban and Caramoran, where the entire signed road is known as Panganiban–Sabloyon Road.
 It connects with N650 (Catanduanes Circumferential Road) on both ends.